kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% Glitchless.md

 - This is used for the +1 Strength; from levels 4 to 8 and at level 12, it nets us an extra +1 modifier.

 *Armband: Brejik's Armband* - Found on Taris, Brejik's corpse
 - This optional equip makes the Sith Governor easier to survive by providing Damage Resistance: 5/- vs. Slashing.
 This also helps against Kath Hounds, Kinrath, and anyone wielding a vibrosword, such as the Rakata Warriors on Lehon.
+Equipping this, both before Sith Base and again on Leviathan, is personal preference, but it is more recommended before the Sith Base.

 *Shield: Echani Shield* - Found on Dantooine, Casus Sandral's corpse
+- This optional equip can be used to aid survival in certain key fights, particularly the Sand People Chieftain fight.
+It also helps in the Manaan Sith Base and against Darth Bandon on Korriban.
+This will typically not be re-equipped on the Leviathan since the MC is bulky enough by that point.

 *Body: Jedi Knight Robe* - Found on Dantooine, Nemo's corpse
 - We must use Robes to use our Force powers (mainly Speed), and this is the best convenient robe to get.
 Optionally, you can loot a chewed Twi'lek corpse at the mouth of the Krayt Dragon cave for a Jedi Master Robe but the extra 1 defense really isn't worth it.